I use affiliate links. As an Amazon Associate, I may get commissions for purchases made through links in this post marked with a * sign.

 The boots are very comfortable to wear.
 We were wearing just one pair of socks (Icebreaker Hike+ Medium) during our trips since the inner boot kept the feet quite warm.

-We never had we socks when wearing those boots on our winter trip.
+We never had socks when wearing those boots on our winter trip.
 On one occasion I got a bit of snow into my boots but this was caused because I didn’t pull my pants properly over the boots.

 We really love the Lundhags Skare boots.
 Besides the quality issue with Konstantin’s boot, we would probably take them again with us on our next trip.
 They are comfortable to walk in and they also look quite nice.
+They might be a bit slippery on some surfaces but then you should maybe attach some spikes on them.